Codecenter/courses-spring-framework/Mod05_DAO/README.md

 Exercise 2
 ----------

-This exercise extends the previous one by replacing the (Spring) JDBC implementation with Java Persistence (JPA).
+This exercise extends the previous one by replacing the (Spring) JDBC implementation with Java Persistence API (JPA).
 The model class `blog.model.BlogPost` already contains the necessary annotations.

 Your task is to create a new `BlogPostDAO` implementation `exercise2.JpaBlogPostDAO` using JPA.